-Application is made on an official form furnished by the admissions counselor or downloaded from www.mabts.edu.
+Application is made via the MABTS website at apply.mabts.edu.
 Along with the official application form, applicants answer questions acknowledging a commitment to God-controlled living over the previous 12 months.
 The information requested must be provided completely and accurately.
 It is best for the admissions department to receive these forms at least 30 days before registration.
 (See Doctor of Ministry and Doctor of Philosophy sections for information regarding doctoral applications.)